 Perhaps relevant to mention that for a while now, I no longer ‘draw squares for a living’, I’m now paid to write code.
 That code explains how a program should work in a human readable way.
 Other software turns that source code into a program.
 I believe we need something like that for UX.

 UX designers use lots of files.
-Photoshop files, Word files, Axure files, etc. Or they don’t and then there is only an online account from a company that may or may not exist 3 years from now.
+Photoshop files, Word files, Axure files, etc. Or they use an online account from a company that may or may not exist 3 years from now.
 These closed file types and accounts don’t feel very comfortable to use.
 I prefer an open alternative.

 You could say the functional design document is the text based source for the UX design, but there is no software that turns that document into the different assets you need to explore and communicate your design.

-The goal is to have one or more files that reads as close to a functional design document as possible, but is much more powerful.
+The goal is to have files that read like functional design documents, but are much more powerful.
+They can be easily modified with tools and be used to generate all the assets you need in your process (wire-frames, presentations, etc).
 Let’s call them .ux files for now.